Will gas prices keep falling over the 4th of July?

 AAA tracks gas and oil prices.

-“The upcoming 4th of July weekend will reach travel volumes of close to pre-pandemic levels,” explained Tidwell.
-“Meaning we will see the highest travel volume this year for the holiday that we’ve seen since 2019.”
+“The upcoming Fourth of July weekend will reach travel volumes of close to pre-pandemic levels,” explained Tidwell.
+“Meaning, we will see the highest travel volume this year for the holiday that we’ve seen since 2019.”

 “Supply and demand pushes gas prices higher,” said Tidwell.
 “Crude oil was another main contributing factor.”